feathers-plus/feathers-offline-realtime/README.md

 in a service configured on the server.
 This may make your client more performant, so it appears "snappier."

-You can replicate just a subset of the records in the service by providing a "publication" function which, given a record, determines if the record belongs in the publication.
+You can replicate just a subset of the records in the service by providing an optional "publication" function which, given a record, determines if the record belongs in the publication.
+The publication function may be as complicated as you need though it must be synchronous.

 You or some other party may update the record so that it no longer belongs to the publication, or so that it now belongs.
 The replicator handles these situations.